Forever-in-Ether/.github/profile/README.md

-## Forever in Ethereum
+## Forever in Ether
-**What is Forever in Ethereum?**\
+**What is Forever in Ether?**\
-Forever in Ethereum is a Web3 based online cemetery where decased can remembered forever.
+Forever in Ether is a Web3 based online cemetery where decased can remembered forever.